cisocrgroup/Resources/manuals/profiler-manual.md

 * `compileFBDic` tool that compiles the dictionary.

 ### External language resources
-In order to build a language profile you need a number of external lexical resources:
+In order to build a language modele you need a number of external lexical resources:

 * At least one sorted full form dictionary of modern words
 * A file of historical pattern rules
 * A text with historical spelling variations as ground truth

-All these files must be utf-8 encoded.
+All these files must be UTF-8 encoded.
 The profiler does not support any other encoding.
-If you use files that are not utf-8 encoded you will get strange errors and segmentation faults while using the tools.
+If you use files that are not UTF-8 encoded you will get strange errors and segmentation faults while using the tools.
 You can check the encoding of your files using the `file` utility and convert their encoding using the `iconv` utility.